-Wondering who you turn to for questions about your baby's health?
-What about when he/she is sick?
-What vaccinations are proposed and how do we go about having our child vaccinated?
+Wondering who you turn to for questions about your baby’s health?
+Who checks that your baby is growing as they should?
+What about when they’re sick?

-- Free well baby visits at the ONE/Kind en Gezin
+- Free well-baby visits from the ONE/Kind en Gezin

 - Subsidised childcare if your baby is too sick to go to daycare

 - Neonatal care, emergency departments and children’s hospitals

 - Anti-poison centre and burns centre

 Under Belgium’s ‘health insurance fund’ system (the ‘mutuelles’/’mutualiteiten’) you are entitled to subsidised healthcare provided you are paying social security contributions (through working on a Belgian contract or being self-employed), or are the non-working family member of someone who is.

 Unlike in many countries, in Belgium there are no restrictions on which healthcare provider(s) you can see to be entitled to subsidised care, provided that person is registered with the National Institute for Health and Disability Insurance (INAMI / RIZIV).
 For example, you can see a doctor in your own commune, or 100km away; in a hospital setting, or in private practice.

 You can even arrange to see a specialist doctor yourself, e.g. pediatrician, gynaecologist, urologist, although note that your mutuelle will reimburse more of the cost if you have been referred by a general doctor.

 The fees that a healthcare professional charge depend on whether or not they are ‘conventionné / ‘geconventioneerd’.
 A healthcare professional who is ‘conventioned’ adheres (either fully or e.g. on fixed days) to the fee schedule fixed in the convention with the mutuelle.